Three Army Reserve Soldiers ‘Earn the Right’

+ANNVILLE, Pa. - Sappers have supported frontline infantry units in every American war.
+Sapper Leader Course was initiated more than 39 years ago, but the mission remains the same - mobility, survivability, and counter-mobility.

-U.S. Army 1st.
-Lt.
-Dylan Tracey with 382nd Engineer Company (Sapper), 365th Engineer Battalion, U.S. Army Reserve poses for a photo after graduating from Sapper Leader Course Sept.
-6, 2024 at Fort Leonard Wood, Mo.
+Three combat engineers with 382nd Engineer Company (Sapper), 365th Engineer Battalion, U.S. Army Reserve graduated Sapper Leader Course during the month of September at Fort Leonard Wood, Mo.
 The 28-day leadership development course, operated by the U.S. Army Engineer School, trains combat engineers on tasks to support frontline infantry units.

+Aligning with the engineer school’s Sapper Training Company motto, Soldiers “earn the right” to adorn the Sapper tab upon successful completion; one of four elite service tabs that can be worn in uniform.

+U.S. Army Reserve 1st Lt.
+Dylan Tracey, who graduated Sept.
+6, said the leadership school mimicked real-world combat environments through unique missions, sleep deprivation, individualized food rations, and an ever-changing environment.
+According to Tracey, leading Soldiers to accomplish a mission under adverse conditions was a rewarding experience.

 |Date Taken: